g0ldenwind/Password-Manager-by-Altynbek/README.md

 pip install pyperclip
+Edit email account in first row.
+Run the code.
-edit email account in first row run the code insert website name by your own insert password by your own or click 'Generate Password' to generate random secure password randomly 'generated password' will be 'automatically copied', so you can immediately paste you can not add info with having empty field program will ask whether yous ure to input info all added passwords will be in 'data.txt'
+Insert website name by your own.
+Insert password by your own or click 'Generate Password' to generate random secure password.
+Randomly 'generated password' will be 'automatically copied', so you can immediately paste.
+You can not add info with having empty field.
+Program will ask whether yous ure to input info.
+All added passwords will be in 'data.txt'.
+You can directly edit in 'data.txt'